MTA conductor stabbed in attack on Bronx subway platform

+NEW YORK (WABC) -- An MTA conductor is speaking out after being stabbed on a subway platform in the Bronx Sunday morning.

-It happened at about 10:40 a.m. on a southbound platform of the station at 149th Street and Grand Concourse.
+It happened around 10:40 a.m. on a southbound platform of a station at 149th Street and Grand Concourse.

-According to an MTA worker who spoke exclusively with Eyewitness News, the conductor was sitting on a bench when a man randomly walked up and slapped him in the face.
+Police say the 33-year-old conductor was sitting on a bench in uniform when a man walked up and slapped him in the face.

-The victim held the suspect down until police arrived and took him into custody.
+The victim said he is doing OK and despite all of this, he seems to hold no animosity towards his attacker.

+"Someone like him, he's possibly a victim of mental illness or whatever medication he was on, so it's something that we have to take care of, rectify," he said.

-20-year-old Walter Rivera is charged with assault and criminal possession of a weapon.
+The suspect, twenty-year-old Walter Rivera, is charged with assault and criminal possession of a weapon.
+Police recovered the knife at the scene.

-The victim was taken to Lincoln Hospital.
-His injuries are not considered life-threatening.

-Southbound 4 and 6 trains bypassed 149 St-Grand Concourse while the NYPD responded to the incident.
+Witnesses said that right before the incident, the same suspect was on a landing just above the platform, harassing women.

+"He was looking for trouble," Smith said.
+"Why would you have a knife if you weren't looking for trouble?"

 ----------